 Reaching Kassiopi is easiest by car and takes about 50 minutes from Corfu Town.
 But if you rely on public transport, the green bus A4 takes less than 1.5 hours.
 A one-way ticket costs €3.60.

 Climb the old Venetian fortress

-The Venetians have not only left a mark on the architecture of Corfu’s Old Town but also fortified parts of the island to defend it.
-The old fortress was initially built by the Byzantines, but the Venetians rebuilt it.
+The Venetians have left a mark on the architecture of Corfu’s Old Town and fortified parts of the island to defend it.
+The Byzantines initially built the old fortress, but the Venetians rebuilt it.
 The ticket price is €6 and also allows you to enter the Museum of Asian Art, the Byzantine Museum, the Archaeological Museum, and Mon Repos.